AmbassadorOfChange/New_SQL/README.md

 # INTRODUCTION
-Looking into the data job in 2023 posted on LinkedIn where the location is "Anywhere" and sepecifically "Business Analyst" role.
+Looking into the data job posted in 2023 on LinkedIn where the location is "Anywhere" and sepecifically "Business Analyst" role.

+Data source: datanerd.tech

 This project explore the following questions.

 1. What are the top-paying business analysis jobs?
 2. What skills are required for this top-paying jobs?
 3. What skills are most in demand skills for businsss analyst?
 4. What skills are associated to higher salary?
 5. What are the most optimal skills to learn?

 # BACKGROUND
-Driven by the quest to know business analyst job market more effectively, this project was born from the desire to pinpoint top-paid jobs and in-demand skills streamlining others work to find optimal jobs.
+Driven by the quest to know business analyst job market more effectively, this project is tailored to pinpoint top-paid jobs and in-demand skills streamlining others work to find optimal jobs as a business analyst.

+In other to achieve this result, four table were created. job_postings_fact table, company_dim table, skill_dim table, and skills_job_dim table.

+The job_postings_fact table contain the folllowing columns; job_id, company_id, job_title_short, job_title, job_location, job_via, job_schedule_type, job_work_from_home, search_location, job_posted_date,
+job_no_degree_mention, job_health_insurance, job_country, salary_rate, salary_year_avg, and salary_hour_avg.

+The skill_dim table (skill dimension) contain the following colums; skill_id, skills, and type.

+The skills_job_dim table (skills job dimension) contains two columns; job_id and skill_id.

+The company_dim table (company dimension) contains the following columns; company_id, name, link, link_google, and thumbnail.

 # THE TOOLS I USED